How To Get Rid Of Split Ends...The Right Way!

 In short: Long hair will nearly always develop a few split ends.
 It’s just the nature of the style.
-If mermaid-length waves are bound to split, it stands to reason the cut that’s mostly without visible damage is one that’s being trimmed all the time.
-A bob, lob, or crop is your best bet for a hairstyle that helps hide the look of split ends without split ends, particularly if you’re getting it touched up regularly.
+If mermaid-length waves are bound to split, it stands to reason that the only damage-free cut is one that’s being trimmed all the time.
+A bob, lob, or crop is your best bet for a hairstyle without split ends, particularly if you’re getting it touched up regularly.

-Damaged ends, please be gone.
+Damaged ends, be gone.
 We don’t have time for you.

 I like this article